mpicbg-scicomp/tissue_miner/user_manual/TM_R-UserManual.md

 ***

 ## Averaged cell neighbor number
-We now query multiple databases to extract the information about cell neighbor number averaged over the selected ROIs.
+We now query multiple databases using the TissueMiner `multi_db_query()` function in combination with the `mqf_cg_roi_cell_neighbor_count` function definition to extract the information about cell neighbor number averaged over the selected ROIs.

 ```r